 Organizing thoughts and texts with graphic organizers (i.e. cause and effect, compare and contrast)

-Making simple inferences (read between the lines about character emotions and motivations, author’s purpose, tone and intent).
+Making simple inferences (read between the lines about character emotions and motivations, author’s purpose, tone and conventions used).

 Sentence / language complexity: longer sentences with conjunctions and descriptive phrases.